Rigidly-rotating scalar fields: between real divergence and imaginary fractalization

 \subsection{How fractalization emerges as volume grows}

-Figure~\ref{fig_ring_thermal} shows that at any fixed statistical angle $\chi = 2 \pi\nu$ (or, equivalently, at any imaginary frequency $\Omega_I$) and any finite radius $L$, thermodynamic pressure is described by a smooth analytical function of $\chi$.
-For a rational normalized angle $\nu = p/q$ with coprime integer numbers $p$ and $q$ ($0 < p < q$), pressure depends both on the numerator $p$ and the denominator $q$ (we remind that in these units, $\Omega_I = (2 \pi/\beta) p/q$).
-However, as the length $L$ of the ring increases, pressure turns into a fractal implying, that it loses the sensitivity to the numerator $p$ and keeps only the dependence on the denominator $q$ that defines the imaginary frequency.
+Figure~\ref{fig_ring_thermal} shows that at any fixed statistical angle $\chi = 2 \pi\nu$ (or, equivalently, at any imaginary frequency $\Omega_I$) and any finite radius $L$, the free energy is described by a smooth analytical function of $\chi$.
+For a rational normalized angle $\nu = p/q$ with coprime integer numbers $p$ and $q$ ($0 < p < q$), the pressure depends both on the numerator $p$ and the denominator $q$ (we remind that in these units, $\Omega_I = (2 \pi/\beta) p/q$).
+However, as the length $L$ of the ring increases, the pressure turns into a fractal, implying that it loses the sensitivity to the numerator $p$ and keeps only the dependence on the denominator $q$ that defines the imaginary frequency.